Qrouger/HInt/README.md

 Interact_with : UniprotID1
 ```

-Part of a bait :
+Region of a bait :
 ```
 Interact_with : UniprotID1(20-200)
 ```